ankithchaurasiya/nnrg-chatbot/README.md

 <<<<<<< HEAD
-# Chatbot Deployment with Flask and JavaScript
+# Chatbot Development with Flask and JavaScript

-In this tutorial we deploy the chatbot that is created with Flask and JavaScript.
+In this tutorial we develo[ the chatbot that is created with Flask and JavaScript.

-This gives  deployment option:
+This gives  develop option:
 - Serve only the Flask prediction API.
 The used html and javascript files can be included in any Frontend application (with only a slight modification) and can run completely separate from the Flask App then.

 ## Initial Setup: